 Established in 1766, Rutgers, The State University of New Jersey, is America’s 8th oldest institution of higher learning and one of the nation’s premier public research universities.
 Its New Brunswick location is the only public institution in New Jersey represented in the prestigious Association of American Universities.
 Rutgers also is a member of the Big Ten Conference and its academic counterpart, the Big Ten Academic Alliance – a consortium of 14 world-class research universities.

-The University’s externally-sponsored research grants and contracts in FY16 totaled $637.9 million, which was 4.1% greater than the prior year.
-Federal funding for Rutgers research was approximately $335 million in FY16.
-Research expenditures now exceed $658 million annually, which ranks Rutgers among the top 20 public universities in the nation for total R&D funding.
+The University’s externally-sponsored research grants and contracts in FY17 totaled $608.7 million.
+Federal funding for Rutgers research was approximately $301.3 million in FY17.
+Research expenditures exceed $656 million annually, which ranks Rutgers among the top 20 public universities in the nation for total R&D funding.

 One of Rutgers’ highest priorities is expanding collaboration and partnerships with industry.
 The University launched a business portal which offers access to four key areas – research, technology licensing, professional development and recruiting.
 The University is investing in research, facilities, and equipment that will drive innovation in the private sector.
 Rutgers’ School of Engineering is developing cutting-edge techniques in continuous manufacturing for pharmaceuticals, in partnership with Janssen and other sector leaders.
 Rutgers Discovery Informatics Institute recently installed one of the nation’s most powerful supercomputers, Caliburn, which will be available for use by industry.